Louis Nolan: The Charge

 Despite the heavy losses amongst the men he led, Lord Cardigan survived the battle.
 Although stories circulated afterwards that he was not actually present, he led the charge from the front and, never looking back, did not see what was happening to the troops behind him.
 He reached the Russian guns, took part in the fight, and then returned alone up the valley without bothering to rally or even find out what had happened to the survivors.
 He afterwards said all he could think about was his rage against Nolan, who he thought had tried to take over the leadership of the charge from him.
-After riding back up the valley, he considered he had done all that he could and then, with considerable sang-froid, left the field and went on board his yacht in Balaclava harbour, where he ate a champagne dinner.
+After riding back up the valley, he considered he had done all that he could and then, with total indifference, left the field and went on board his yacht in Balaclava harbour, where he ate a champagne dinner.

 In December 2016, it was reported that a letter was found in the British Library, written by Lieutenant Frederick Maxse, who was on Lord Raglan's staff at Balaclava, stating that Lord Raglan had sent an order for the Light Brigade to "follow the enemy and try to prevent the enemy from carrying away the guns"; those guns were some British artillery guns which were at risk.
 Raglan having sent Nolan to give the order, Nolan, instead of passing on the order verbatim complete as given, passed it on to Lord Lucan orally as "There, my lord, is your enemy!
 There are your guns!", and added the word "attack", when Raglan had intended merely a show of force.
 Nolan's version of the order and accompanying gesture were misunderstood, causing the disaster.
 Maxse's letter said that Nolan was annoyed at how little the Light Brigade had done previously, and that Nolan was angry against Lord Lucan.
 Nigel Kingscote (another of Raglan's staff officers) agreed that the fault was Nolan's, and said that Nolan, if he had lived, would have been "broke by court martial".